WORKING TOWARDS FOUR POINTS OF PERFECTION

 Scholarship Program

-Congratulations to our 2024 scholarship recipients:, Nia Louis and Wendy Carvalho.
+Congratulations to our 2025 scholarship recipients:, Skylar Codie, Taylor Brown, Kaelyn Myers, and Nhija Carter.
 We wish you the best in your future endeavors and accomplishing your educational goals!

 IWe would like to thank everyone for your contributions to our scholarship program.
 If you would like to learn more or donate to our Scholarship Program, please email atl_scholarship@sistuhs.org.